-Rapid Impact Compaction is a high-frequency, controlled energy, soil compaction technique.
+Rapid Impact Compaction is a controlled energy, soil compaction technique.
 A compaction plate is placed on the targeted ground area.
-A hydraulic hammer, generally weighing less than 10 to 15 tonnes, is fitted to an excavator and used to transmit compaction energy to the soil via repeated impact.
+A hydraulic hammer, generally weighing less than 10 tonnes, is fitted to an excavator or piling rig base and used to transmit compaction energy to the soil via repeated impact.

-Rapid Impact Compaction is widely used to densify loose granular soils (sand or gravel) as well as loam fill and industrial brownfield sites for surface compaction, foundations and floor slab support, liquefaction mitigation and waste stabilisation.
+Rapid Impact Compaction is widely used to densify loose granular soils (sand or gravel) as well in industrial brownfield sites for surface compaction, foundations and floor slab support, and liquefaction mitigation.

-The principle of the technique is the transmission of energy into a compressible/loose soil layer to improve its geotechnical properties.
+The principle of this technique is the transmission of energy into a compressible/ loose soil layer to improve its geotechnical properties.

-Without specific site precautions, a safe working distance to sensitive structures can usually be defined on the order of 8 to 10 m, as a distance of 5 to 6 m can usually be adapted for classical structures.
-At that distance, noise levels are lower than 90 dBA!
+Without specific site precautions, a safe working distance to sensitive structures can usually be defined in the order of 8 to 10 m.
+However, for classical structures a distance of 5 to 6 m can usually be adapted.
+At this distance noise attenuation usually results in a decibel reading of lower than 90 dBA.